aroberge/reeborg-world-creation/adding-objects.md

 ![](/assets/token_tulip.png)

-However, by cliking on World Info, and then clicking at a given location, the information about how many objects are found at that location is still available to the user.
+However, by cliking on **World Info**, and then clicking at a given location, the information about how many objects are found at that location is still available to the user.

 ![](/assets/objects_at_position.png)